larik-22/howufeelin/README.md

 - View patterns in your emotional journey
 - Manage group memberships and roles
 - Get real-time updates on group activity
+- Spotify intergation to choose "Song of the day"
+- Automated email notification upon leaving the rating

 ## 💻 Technologies